chrisluedtke/ACM-School-Placement/README.md

   * Constraint Programming

 ## Final Product
+* Excel Workbook with ACM characteristics produced by survey
+  * Column to manually asign an ACM to a school
-* Excel Workbook with ACM characteristics, option for setting parameters (and setting different weights), and school characteristics
+* Excel Workbook with School characteristics and desired team characteristics (set different weights)
-* Google Maps API
+* Google Maps API calls to calculate commutes (DONE!)
 * Dashboard for reviewing results
-* If it were fast, we might be able to get it to interact with slicers in Power BI
 * User will need to install R, but we can build in code for installing all the correct packages

 ## Audience & Usage